-GOP Sen. Steve Daines will be out Saturday; impact on Kavanaugh vote unclear
+GOP Sen. Steve Daines will be out Saturday; Kavanaugh vote could be held open overnight

 It's unclear how the absence could affect a Saturday vote or whether it will delay the vote -- in part because it's not yet clear how many Republican senators will vote to support the nomination.
 Daines himself backs Kavanaugh.

+Daines said GOP leaders "have literally not said how they will manage" his absence for the vote.
+He noted that right now there is not even certainty that Kavanaugh will clear the procedural vote scheduled for Friday, because of possible opposition from three moderate Republicans.

+The leadership will gauge how to handle Daines' absence based on Friday's cloture vote, according to a source.

-Daines made clear to GOP leaders earlier this week he wouldn't be in attendance if there were a Saturday vote, a source says.
-The leadership will gauge how to handle it based on Friday's cloture vote.
+Daines had made clear to GOP leaders earlier this week he wouldn't be in attendance if there were a Saturday vote, he said.

 At this point, Republican leaders in the Senate don't have a solid vote count as undecided senators continue to deliberate, so there are no decisions that can be made now, the source said.